-This page gives very brief descriptions of cycling climbs I did, or Tanya and I did on the tandem, in July and August, 2014.
+This page started with very brief descriptions of cycling climbs I did, or Tanya and I did on the tandem, in July and August, 2014.
 We took a road trip to Utah, then Wyoming, back to Utah, finishing in California.
 All the climbs are from the second edition of John Summerson’s book, The Complete Guide to Climbing (by Bike), and if the climb is in Summerson’s top 100 climbs, I’ve shown Summerson’s rating.
 For example, #14 means Summerson rates the climb as the 14th hardest in the U.S.

 Besides the difficulty ranking, I also show the uphill mileage, and the number of feet climbed for each ride.
 For example, Big Cottonwood Canyon gets (#35, 17.1m, 4,814′)).